streamreasoning/wvot/index.md

 ## Submission Guidelines

+We accept contributions as either short papers (3-5 pages) or long papers (6-10 pages).
+Both are intended references included.

 The proceedings of the WVoT workshop will be published jointly with the proceedings of TheWebConf.
 Workshop papers should be no more than 10 pages in length.
 Papers must be submitted in PDF according to the ACM format published